 25. I only wash my face in the evening.
 Washing in the morning wipes off the natural oils our amazing body makes for us.
 Thanks for the powerful skin care tip, Nikki.

 26. I buy my friends' natural tooth care.

 27. I use lavender balm on sore spots instead of antibacterial creams.

 28. I occasionally use coconut oil in water to soak my cold or tired feet, then dry + wrap them in socks

 29. I let my hair do it's own thing when it comes to style!

 30. I try to dry brush before showering.

-31. When I shave, I use soap instead of expensive shaving creams (and believe strongly that women have the right to shave wherever they want or not!)
+31. When I shave, I use soap instead of unnecessary, expensive shaving creams (and believe strongly that women have the right to shave wherever they want or not!)